-London is full of unique character, outstanding structures, world changing-history, and let’s not forget the best food markets in Europe (yes I said it)!
+Wondering how many days to spend in London?
+That’s a question most travellers grapple with when planning their trip to the capital.
+London is full of unique character, outstanding structures, world changing-history, and, let’s not forget, some of the best food markets in England.

-I’m going to give you a hand with that, so you know for sure how to plan a trip to London, England.
+I’m going to give you a hand with that, so you know for sure how to plan a trip to London, England, without any hassles.

 When planning the ideal trip to one of the most-visited cities in the world, you need to be organised.
 Luckily, you also have me (your eccentric London guide) to help guide your planning for an unforgettable London trip.

-When asking yourself,‘How long should I spend in London?’, you may at first think it’s impossible to fit all your exploring into a short stay.
+When asking the burning question: “How many days do you need in London?”, you may at first think it’s impossible to fit all your exploring into a short stay.

-Resulting in unsatisfied wanderlust and no one wants that.
-But that extra day allows you to space out your stops, so you can enjoy your visit at a good pace.
+This will likely result in unsatisfied wanderlust, and no one wants that.
+That extra day allows you to space out your stops, so you can enjoy your visit at a good pace.
 It’s just the right amount of days to feel like you’ve had the time to enjoy each part of London.

 You can even spread your trip out over 10 days in London if a more relaxed and leisurely getaway suits you.
-This way you can explore more of the city’s hidden gems and off-the-beaten-track attractions in London.
+This way you can explore more of the city’s hidden gems and the non-touristy things in London.